 More twists and turns, another fast descent, over the hurdles and then it was into the far end of the course.
 As I went into this I could see that I wasn’t that far behind the pointy end of the race.
 I reckoned I was in about 7th place and going well.
 There was no option but to keep pushing hard.
 I couldn’t ease up from here, it was time to see what I could do.

 As the laps clicked by I lost track of my position.
-I gained a place here, lost a place there and then got caught by a couple of the fast V50’s We were also quickly into lapping back markers from the V50’s, the Women and also our own race so it became a little difficult to know who you are racing and who you are lapping.
+I gained a place here, lost a place there and then got caught by a couple of the fast V50’s.
+We were also quickly into lapping back markers from the V50’s, the Women and also our own race so it became a little difficult to know who you were racing and who you were lapping.
 The mountain bike did help with passing some of the back-markers though as it once again allowed for slightly more creative line-choices when needed.
 Ian and Richard passed me at some point and opened out a bit of a gap.
 I wasn’t sure where I was in the race but by my reckoning probably about 10th by now.
 Will was a few places behind me, and I hadn’t seen Stafford since leaving the line.
 I was pretty sure he was behind me too.
 I then started catching Ian and Richard again in the middle of the race and eventually put in a spurt to fly past them.
 There was now two laps to go and I was determined to hold them off.

 I did ease up slightly on the penultimate lap so that I would have a little bit left in the tank to defend my position should I need to.
 That wasn’t an issue though as Ian and Richard were fighting amongst themselves and I was opening out a bit of gap on them.
 I picked up the effort for the final lap.
 I felt safe from behind.
 I could see Chris ahead of me but wouldn’t be able to close the gap.
 I kept pushing hard but also made sure I was well within my capabilities on the twists and turns.
 One mistake could have led to me losing a couple of places and I didn’t think any amount of risk would have gained me another so it was now all about making it home in one piece.